Rigoberto Mendoza (basketball): National team

 Mendoza has played for the Dominican Republic national basketball team on many occasions.
 At the 2019 FIBA World Cup in China, he was one of the cornerstones of the team that surprisingly beat Germany and advanced to the second round instead of the heavily favored competitor.
+Mendoza won a gold medal with his national team at the 2023 Central American and Caribbean Games held in San Salvador, El Salvador.